How To Get Tickets To Ellen’s 12 Days of Giveaways

 What To Do After The Taping

 If you are hungry after the taping I recommend dining at the Smoke House Restaurant.
 It was a favorite of Walt Disney and George Clooney.
-Tv shows and movies like La La Land have even filmed there.
+Tv shows and movies like La La Land have even been filmed there.

 Advice For Ticket Holders From Out of Town

 If you do not live close to Burbank you will want to get a hotel in the area.
 I would encourage you to take the Warner Bros.
 Studio VIP Tour prior to the taping so that you can get the most out of your visit to the studio.
-Please note that tours during the week will not have access to the Ellen Stage unless there is not filming taking place.
+Please note that tours during the week will not have access to the Ellen Stage unless there is no filming taking place.
 Even when filming is not taking place it is up to the show whether or not to let tours in the stage.
 Always ask your guide and hopefully, if they can they will take you there.